techsiteweb/yelpcamp/README.md

 CampSites Around The World

 ```
-Webapp offering Camp Sites for rent around the World.
+Webapp offering CampSites for rent around the World.
 ```

 ## Introduction

 This is a responsive multi-page web application with backend connection.
 As a visitor you only have access to view the camps and their basic information including images, comments, author and price.
-In order to add a camp site or create a comment the visitor needs to be logged in.
+In order to add a campsite or create a comment the visitor needs to be logged in.
 New users can sign up.
 Authenticated users cannot edit or delete comments or campsites not created by them.

-YelpCamp development is focused on the following aspects:
+Yelp Camp development is focused on the following aspects:

 * User Authentication
 * User Authorization